Linda Thompson Memorial Scholarship

 Deadline for 2020 Scholarship Entries - November 1, 2019

 Applications are accepted from individuals throughout the world who are preparing for a career in Destination Management.
 The length of the program must be one year or longer.
-Two scholarships may be awarded: one to a North American student and one to a global student.
+Two scholarships may be awarded: one to a North American student and one to a non-North American student.